 I believe not in the equality of outcome, but rather, the equality of opportunity.
 This is not new idea.
-Since the founding of freedom this was not a distinction that required note, but it seems to be increasingly important to seperate these obviously contradicting ideals.
+Since the founding of freedom this was not a distinction that required note, but it seems to be increasingly important to separate these obviously contradicting ideals.
 Equality of outcome is holding every individual back to the least abled and penalizing those who possess extra abilities or demonstrate increased effort.
 Equality of opportunity is allowing and encouraging individuals to work as hard and creatively as they please and supporting the freedom to choose for themselves.

 I cherish the freedom to act as an individual and I want all people to echo the same individualism in every manner through their lives.
 We in the West have largely had relative equal opportunity intellectually for a very long time.
 What remains unequal is the opportunity of force.
 The Non-Aggression Principle illustrates that no individual has the ethical right to initiate force upon a fellow person.
 Self-defense is the reaction to a force with reasonable, prudent, and proportional equivalence necessary to stop the initiated force.